A look at Enovix Corporation’s (ENVX) recent performance gives investors their first glimpse of hope. - News Daemon

 Enovix Corporation (NASDAQ: ENVX) Trading Performance Indicators

-You can see what Enovix Corporation (ENVX) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a quick ratio of 20.30.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 264.36.
+Check out the current performance indicators for Enovix Corporation (ENVX).
+In the past quarter, the stock posted a quick ratio of 20.30.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 238.11.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -0.86, a number that is poised to hit -0.16 in the next quarter and is forecasted to reach -0.72 in one year’s time.